 The council elects the City Clerk.
 The Clerk's office processes zoning ordinances, special permits, financial transfers, and ordinances, collects fines for non-criminal violations of certain ordinances, and records births, deaths, and marriages.
 Notices of meetings of public boards and commissions are filed with the city clerk and posted on a bulletin board in the main lobby of City Hall.
 The clerk's office maintains files of business certificates, uniform commercial code filings, city contracts, and state tax liens.
 Licenses for marriages, raffles, solicitation permits, dog licenses, and yearly auto stickers for entrance to Forest Park, Blunt Park, and Five Mile Pond may be obtained at the clerk's office.
 Municipal records, some going back to the founding of Springfield, are maintained by the clerk and are available for research purposes.
 Visitors to City Hall may receive parking validation for municipal lots at the clerk's office.

-The City Clerk's Office will begin taking appointment requests by phone and email on Tuesday, May 26, 2020.
+The City Clerk's Office began taking appointment requests by phone and email on Tuesday, May 26, 2020.

 Please click here to request an appointment or call 413-787-6096 or 413-787-6094.

 For more information on Springfield's Reopening Plan, please click here.

 For more information and guidelines on Massachusetts' reopening, please click here.

 The Commonwealth’s Public Records Law requires that the City respond to all requests for information in a timely fashion, and as such, the City has made many records subject to public disclosure available online which are available for download or printing, free of charge.
 While not all records have been made available online at this time, the City is continually working to provide as many records as possible through the City’s website.
 Please see below for a list of links to frequently requested documents and available records.

 The Records Access Officer for the City of Springfield is the City Clerk.